kool-dev/kool/docs/4-Commands/0-kool.md

 * [kool info](kool-info)	 - Print out information about the local environment
 * [kool logs](kool-logs)	 - Display log output from running service containers
 * [kool preset](kool-preset)	 - Install configuration files customized for Kool in the current directory
+* [kool recipe](kool-recipe)	 - Adds configuration for some recipe in the current work directory.
 * [kool restart](kool-restart)	 - Restart running service containers (the same as 'kool stop' followed by 'kool start')
 * [kool run](kool-run)	 - Execute a script defined in kool.yml
 * [kool self-update](kool-self-update)	 - Update kool to the latest version